Coverwatch

 This exclusion is documented in IRMI's analysis of the ISO form language.
 Sellers see "business pursuits" in the endorsement name and assume it covers their business, but the fine print says otherwise.

-An in-home business policy, a step up from an endorsement, runs under $300 per year and adds $10,000 in property coverage and $300,000 to $1,000,000 in liability.
+An in-home business policy is a step up from an endorsement.
+It runs under $300 per year and adds $10,000 in property coverage and $300,000 to $1,000,000 in liability.
 But most in-home business policies still exclude product liability insurance, which is the coverage that matters most if you ship physical products to customers.

 Coverage optionAnnual costBusiness propertyBusiness liabilityProduct liability